Internal Links

 I gave that telescope away

 to Braintree & Halstead A.S. in the 1980s.
-It still works apparently!
+It still worked well into the 21st century apparently!
 Ever since 1973 I've been interested in

 testing telescopes and their optics.
-In my engineering degree my final year core subject was control theory,
+In my engineering degree at Brunel my final year core subject was control theory:

-topic so I could better understand telescope control systems.
+topic so that I could better understand telescope control systems.

-So I know a thing or two about optics and mechanics too (unlike some telescope manufacturers and most dealers!!)
+So I do know a bit about optics and mechanics (unlike some telescope manufacturers and many dealers!!)
 This combination of

-completed writing the text for book number 9.
-The few critics of my books and hundreds of articles never seem to have the energy to write
+I must say that the few critics of my books (and hundreds of articles) never seem to have the energy to write

 books or articles themselves.
 There's a reason for this; criticism is easy, writing books and quality articles is hard.